NNPC Reports Fire at Akaso Well 4, Deploys Rapid Response Team

 Emmanuel Addeh in Abuja

-The Nigerian Upstream Petroleum Regulatory Commission (NUPRC) said Saturday that the Nigerian National Petroleum Company Limited (NNPC) had reported a fire incident at one of the wells operated by one its units, NNPC 18 Operating Limited.
+The Nigerian Upstream Petroleum Regulatory Commission (NUPRC) yesterday said the Nigerian National Petroleum Company Limited (NNPCL) had reported a fire incident at one of the wells operated by one its units, NNPC 18 Operating Limited.

-In a statement signed by the NUPRC’s Head, Public Affairs and Corporate Communication, Olaide Shonola, the commission stated that the NNPC had already deployed a rapid response team to tackle the spill.
+In a statement signed by the NUPRC’s Head, Public Affairs and Corporate Communication, Olaide Shonola, the commission stated that the NNPCL had already deployed a rapid response team to tackle the spill.

 “A fire incident has been reported at Akaso 4 wellhead operated by NNPC 18 Operating Limited.
 The incident which has extended along the adjacent riverbank is reported to have occurred on August 2, 2024 at about 11:12 pm.